 Burr Trail, Utah Scenic Backway:

 Tailor-made for explorers and off-road enthusiasts, the 68-mile-long scenic trail links the Grand Staircase-Escalante National Monument with the Capital Reef National Park, and the Glen Canyon National Recreation Area.
-Highlights include drives through Long Canyon, along the Waterpocket Fold monocline, and down the unpaved Waterpocket Fold switchback, a breathtaking and spectacular drop of 800 feet in a mile.
+Highlights include the drive through Long Canyon, views of Waterpocket Fold monocline, including a hair-raising drive down the Waterpocket Fold switchback, and the views of Lake Powell in Bullfrog, Utah.
 Only 41 miles of the trail is paved though regular passenger cars can handle the dirt and gravel portions except during rainy weather.
+Washboarding along the unpaved stretches is pretty bad so airing down your tires is recommended.
 To reach the backway turn east off Route-12 at the Burr Trail Grill in Boulder.

 Cottonwood Canyon Road, Utah Scenic Backway: